DougInAMug/dougwebb.site/src/posts/borg-backups/2020-03-17_Borgbackups.md

 tags: [borg, backups, linux, bash]
 ---

+2024-08-21 update: I now use and recommend [Vorta](https://vorta.borgbase.com/), a GUI for borg which I mention later

+---

 Long overdue a proper backup setup, prompted by a housemate's presentation on the topic, I decided to give Borg a bash.

 Until now I've been periodically/sporadically backing up my home folder to an external harddrive with `rsync`: